prakhar7824/TalkAPI/README.md

 3. Restart Claude Desktop completely.

 4. Verify connection: In Claude Desktop, go to Settings → Developer.
-You should see "postman-mcp" listed and connected.
+You should see "talk-api" listed and connected.

 ## Making Requests